 As industry races towards 2020, Gen Z’s $44 billion of disposable income is triggering truly massive change.
 Design now has a seat at the boardroom table, and as industry dances with disruption, there are great expectations that design will act as the conductor of a symphonic enterprise.

-In this talk, Joanna lays out the foundation for the future of design, from the momentous trends composing change at a cosmic scale to the delicate minuets found in crafting design systems.Register Now
+In this talk, Joanna lays out the foundation for the future of design, from the momentous trends composing change at a cosmic scale to the delicate minuets found in crafting design systems.Unlock Now Watch Now

 Irene Au, Khosla Ventures